vitaly-t/pg-promise/README.md

 ```
 $ npm install
 ```
-Make sure the tests can connect to your local database, according to connection details in [test/db/header.js](https://github.com/vitaly-t/pg-promise/blob/master/test/db/header.js).
+Make sure the tests can connect to your local test database, according to connection details in [test/db/header.js](https://github.com/vitaly-t/pg-promise/blob/master/test/db/header.js).
-Either match your local test database configuration or change the connection details in that file.
+Either match your database configuration or change the connection details in that file.

 Initialize the database with some test data:
 ```